 Mike Thibault was named the head coach/general manager of the Washington Mystics on December 18, 2012.
 Following the 2013 season, his first season with the team, Thibault earned his third WNBA Coach of the Year recognition.

-The winningest coach in WNBA history, Thibault has led Washington to the playoffs the past three consecutive seasons and to six total postseason appearances (2013-2015, 2017-2019.
+The winningest coach in WNBA history, Thibault has led Washington to seven total postseason appearances (2013-2015, 2017-2020).
 During the 2017 playoffs, Washington made it past the first round of the playoffs for the first time in 15 years.

 Maria Giovannetti, Assistant General Manager

-Maria Giovannetti returns for her ninth season with the Mystics, her third as Assistant General Manager.
+Maria Giovannetti returns for her eleventh season with the Mystics, her fourth as Assistant General Manager.
 Prior to her current role, Giovannetti served as Director of Basketball Operations for the Mystics, where she oversaw all day-to-day functions for the team including player contracts, budget management, team travel, and player development.
-Giovannetti has been instrumental in assisting Coach Thibault build a team that has made six postseason appearances, including Washington’s back-to-back trips to the WNBA Finals in 2018 and 2019, and the first title in franchise history in 2019.
+Giovannetti has been instrumental in assisting Coach Thibault build a team that has made seven postseason appearances, including Washington’s back-to-back trips to the WNBA Finals in 2018 and 2019, and the first title in franchise history in 2019.

 Maria graduated Magna Cum Laude from Virginia Commonwealth University where she was a four-year varsity basketball player and the Colonial Athletic Association’s Scholar Athlete of the Year in 2005.
 Maria continued her studies at the George Washington University where she received her Master’s in Tourism Administration with a focus in Sport Management.

 Eric Thibault, Associate Head Coach